Justindema76/AngularApp1/README.md

 - After placing an order, users are presented with a confirmation message thanking them for their purchase.
 - A button is provided to return to the store for further purchases.

+### 5. Admin Login / Logout
+- Administators are able to login and logout
+- Create and edit product (Locations)